24K Magic (song): Commercial performance

 In the United Kingdom, the song debuted at number nine on the UK Singles Chart on October 20, 2016.
 It peaked at number five on the week of November 17, 2016.
-The British Phonographic Industry (BPI) certified "24K Magic" twice platinum for over 1,200,000 certified units.
+The British Phonographic Industry (BPI) certified "24K Magic" three times platinum for over 1,800,000 certified units.
 On the Scottish Singles Chart, it also peaked within the top five.
 In the Republic of Ireland, the single peaked at number ten on the Irish Singles Chart, after debuting at number 25.
 The song reached the top five of the Spanish Top 100 and later received a double platinum certification by Productores de Música de España (PROMUSICAE), and peaked at number six in the Dutch Top 40.
 In Switzerland, it entered the top ten by peaking at number nine on the Singles Top 75 and received a gold certification by IFPI Switzerland.
 In Italy, the song was certified two times platinum, despite only peaking at number 16 on the FIMI Singles Chart.
 The track peaked at number two on the South Korea International Chart, number three and four on the Lebanese Top 20 and Brasil Hot 100 Airplay.
 It also peaked at number two on the Hungarian Rádiós Top 40 and at number nine on the Philippine Hot 100.